- Athletic Director - David Jones

 - Football - Tony Webb (Lookout Valley head coach)

-Richard Hardy offers Cheerleading, Basketball, Softball, Volleyball, & Baseball (Bold indicates HS).
+Richard Hardy offers Cheerleading, Basketball, Volleyball, & Baseball (Bold indicates HS).
 Football is also offered through Lookout Valley Middle/High School.

 The football team is coached by Tony Webb.